surya071609/alfatkg_auto/README.md

 3. Test Execution in CLI
     To Run in Command Line:

+       1. Create a report Folder under / cypress/reports
-        npm run test                              // will all the test cases inside the integration folder
+       2. npm run test                              // will all the test cases inside the integration folder

 4. Execution Reports

     Reports are Generated in the below folder:
-        **/\report.html
+        **cypress\reports\mochareports\report.html